Edwin T. Layton Jr.

-Edwin Thomas Layton, Jr. (September 13, 1928–May 13, 2009) was an American historian.
+Edwin Thomas Layton, Jr. (September 13, 1928 – May 13, 2009) was an American historian.
 He is best known for his work on the history of technology and engineering, in particular his book The revolt of the engineers: social responsibility and the American profession.

 Biography

 Layton was born in Los Angeles, CA in 1928.
-His father, Edwin T. Layton, was a rear admiral in the U.S. Navy.
+His father, Edwin T. Layton, was a lieutenant commander and later rear admiral in the U.S. Navy.
 As a teenager, Layton (Jr.) joined the United States Navy Reserve.
 He went to college at the University of California, Los Angeles for both undergraduate and graduate school.

 Originally majoring in chemistry, Layton graduated with a degree in history and a minor in economics, and then entered the Ph.D. program in history.
 His initial advisor was John Higham, but in 1954 Higham left UCLA to take a position at Rutgers University, and George Mowry became Layton's advisor.
 He completed his Ph.D. in 1956.